 - The dataset must be the output of original data generation; or must be the output of significant, value-added, elaboration of pre-existing sources

 - The source(s) of the data must be indicated.
 If the dataset is the output of original data collection and elaboration, details must be provided.
 If the dataset is derived from pre-existing sources, those sources must be clearly indicated (data creator, institutional source, publisher).

 Permission to share dataset as open data

 - EUI members submitting a dataset for inclusion in the EUI Research Data collection in the Cadmus repository should state whether the data can be shared as open data or not - taking into consideration data protection and data copyright (see below).
-The Library can offer guidance.
-Scholars should indicate if datasets presented for reposit will be subject to embargo
+The Library will offer guidance.
+Scholars should indicate if datasets presented for reposit will be subject to embargo.
+Library staff can advise.

 Data Protection: Persons, families and households cannot be identifiable in any dataset.
 Repositors are responsible for obtaining and documenting the informed consent of subjects.
 Dataset creators are responsible for the anonymisation of data observations.
 The EUI Library Research Data Guide (7th edition) provides further information on data protection